gusrud1103/LibriPhrase/README.md

 |at the right time|began the kissing and<br/>rubbing two bits of<br/>conseil and land spent|at the same time<br/>at the one time<br/>knew the right time|
 ## Generating LibriPhrase
 ### Environment
 We work in this environment.
 * Python 3.x
-* Linux
+* Linux Ubuntu 18.04

 ### 1. Preparation
 Clone and install package dependencies as follows.